 Thank you for your interest in The Wellington School.
 Below is a detailed outline for international students interested in enrolling at The Wellington School.
-Before beginning the admissions process, please complete the International Student Pre-Application (see link at top right).
+Please begin the admissions process by creating your Admissions portal login here.

 International students who attend Wellington must reside in the Columbus area with family members over the age of 30, or with close family friends.
 Wellington does not secure host families or housing for international students.
 International applications are only considered for students entering grades 7, 8, and 9.